U.S. TAX BASICS

 Note: An income limit of $51,000 must be met to qualify for VITA assistance.

-2014 VITA sites for the New Orleans Area will be posted as soon as available.
+A list of the 2014 VITA sites for the New Orleans Area is available here.

 There are also various tax preparation services that can help most residents to prepare their federal and state returns.
 Most of these services will charge a fee for the preparation of your return.

-*Software such as Turbo Tax, Tax Act and others do NOT support forms for non-residents.
-Tax preparation services typically are not prepared to assist nonresidents.
-The IRS or VITA services offered are the best source for getting help with non-resident taxes.
+*Software such as Turbo Tax, does NOT support forms for non-residents.
+Tax preparation services (H&R Block, etc.) typically are not prepared to assist non-residents.
+If you choose to use a preparation service, make sure they understand your filing status!
+The VITA preparation sites are the best source for getting help with non-resident taxes.

 If you do not meet the income requirements for the IRS or VITA service, or you cannot get to a VITA site, tax preparation software designed for foreign national scholars, teachers and students, like Glacier are available for individual licensing at a low cost.
 Glacier does not support filing of state tax returns.